Warwickshire County Cricket Club in 2005: Warwickshire v Glamorgan (13–16 April)

 Glamorgan won the toss at a cold Edgbaston and chose to bat.
-The pitch hade been roughed up to encourage turn for the benefit of Ashley Giles.
+The pitch had been roughed up to encourage turn for the benefit of Ashley Giles.
 The England selectors will have been pleased that he made the most of it, taking 6 for 44, the third-best figures of his career.
 First, however, Matthew Elliott, Glamorgan's Australian batsman scored 84 to take his team to a comfortable looking 157 for 3.
 However, Glamorgan then lost their final seven wickets for just 41 runs.
 Warwickshire's catching was excellent, as they restricted their opposition to 198 off 63.3 overs, two short of their first bonus point.
 Nick Knight and Mark Wagh then saw Warwickshire through to 68 for no loss, before bad light stopped play.

 After losing Knight and Wagh with only 4 added to the overnight score, the Champion county showed their class.
 After the start of the day, the pitch calmed down, and England hopeful, Ian Bell, who scored 96, and Michael Powell put on 153 for the fourth wicket.
 Dougie Brown then helped himself to a half-century being unbeaten on 85 at close, with Powell on 144 not out and Warwickshire on 415 for 4, 217 ahead.
 Alex Wharf and Simon Jones bowled enthusiastically, but without much to show for it.

 The bat dominated on a cold third day, with runs coming at around 5 an over, though this was aided by there being short boundaries.
 This allowed 362 runs to be scored, even though almost all the third session was lost to bad light.
 In the morning, Warwickshire's runs flowed freely.
 Although Powell only add 2, Brown moved on to 122, and Heath Streak had time to score 41 not out before Warwickshire declared on 564 for 8, 366 ahead.
 Elliott and David Hemp put on 162 for the second wicket.
 However, Matthew Maynard went for a duck, leaving Glamorgan on 213 for 4 at close.